 Stomach sleeping is the absolute worst position to sleep in and carries a host of cautions with it.
 Stomach sleeping puts the most stress on key areas of the body, including the neck, throat, pelvis and chest and also terribly misaligns the spine.
 Stomach sleeping also increases the risk of having a significant health crisis during the night, such as heart attack, stroke or aneurysm.

-Sleep Position for Herniated Disc Tips
+Sleep Position for Herniated Disc Guidance

 So, side sleeping is the top position for providing herniated disc relief.
 However, the position might still present some challenges for patients, so we provide the following tips to help you to acclimate to this posture as easily as humanly possible: